-Unmet expectations
+Unmet Expectations

 Patients have certain expectations when they present for treatment.
-These expectations may be related to cost, time, function, appearance, comfort, courtesy, or convenience, to name just a few.
+These expectations may be related to cost, time, function, appearance, comfort, courtesy, or convenience, to name a few.
 Patients lack the clinical knowledge of how to assess the treatment you provide, so they use other criteria to judge you, your staff, and their dental experience based upon how well you fulfill their expectations.

-Revenge or spite
+Revenge or Spite

 Some patients insist on retribution for their alleged injuries, while others pursue retaliation for trivial offenses.
-The mere perception of having being slighted may lead some patients to institute a malpractice claim or dental board complaint.
+The mere perception of having been slighted, disadvantaged or harmed may lead some patients to institute a malpractice claim or dental board complaint.
 Collection actions thus become a frequent source of these claims.

-Treatment errors
+Treatment Errors

 Treatment errors, including clinically unacceptable results, are usually preventable events.
 Every dentist must be knowledgeable and exercise skill and due care when performing treatment.
 Increasing one's skills and knowledge base may be achieved through personal commitment and continuing education.
 Moreover, dentists must honestly and critically evaluate their own decisions and clinical results in order to recognize errors or omissions and take appropriate corrective action.
-A team approach to corrective action development is important to help eliminate bias in the process and to maximize effectiveness and buy-in for new or modified policies or procedures
+A team approach to corrective action development is important to help eliminate bias in the process and to maximize effectiveness and buy-in for new or modified policies or procedures.
+Encouraging and developing a culture based upon open communication and being receptive to constructive feedback and recommendations from team members, other providers and patients are critical to realizing procedural and patient safety improvements.